mgechev/blog.mgechev.com/_posts/2017-01-30-implementing-dependency-injection-react-angular-element-injectors.md

 Another great technology that I've used in the past is React.
 I don't want to compare it with Angular; I'm sure there are variety of cases when one of them fits better compared to the other and visa versa.
 I respect the philosophy of both Angular and React, and I love seeing how they move Web forward!

 This blog post is related to a fun experiment I did recently - **implement Angular's dependency injection mechanism in React**.
+A demo which contains the fork of `react-dom`, could be found at [my GitHub account](https://github.com/mgechev/react-di-demo.git).

 <img src="/images/react-di/angular-in-react.png" alt="React DI" style="display: block; margin: auto;">